setms/book/docs/requirements/analysis.md

 requirements.
 It also often means we must run the tests in production to get meaningful results.

-You may force acceptance tests for non-functional requirements into the `Given/When/Then` format:
+You may force acceptance tests for quality attribute requirements into the `Given/When/Then` format:

 ```text
 Given there are 100 concurrent users